cawilson1/EN650.601/assignment2/module1/README.md

 10.10.3.2       WS-link-2 WS-2 WS
 10.10.1.2       WS-link-0 WS-1
 10.10.2.2       WS-link-1 WS-0
-172.17.2.14     jhuws.edu
+172.17.2.14     cofcws.edu
-172.17.2.14     www.jhuws.edu
+172.17.2.14     www.cofcws.edu
 ```

 “172.17.2.14” is the IP address of **ws** node.
-And "jhuws.edu" should be the server name you set up before.
+And "cofcws.edu" should be the server name you set up before.
 After these changes are made, put "ca.crt" into /etc/ssl/certs on the **user** node, and create a symbolic link for it (more details of symbolic link can be found [here](http://gagravarr.org/writing/openssl-certs/others.shtml#ca-openssl)).
 ```
 ln -s ca.crt `openssl x509 -hash -noout -in ca.crt`.0
 ```
 Finally, use openssl to test the connection.

 ```
-openssl s_client -showcerts -connect www.jhuws.edu:443
+openssl s_client -showcerts -connect www.cofcws.edu:443
 ```
 If everything went well, you will see message like
 ```
 CONNECTED(00000003)
-depth=1 C = US, ST = MD, L = Baltimore, O = JHU, OU = ISI, CN = jhuca.edu
+depth=1 C = US, ST = SC, L = Charleston, O = CofC, OU = CS, CN = cofcca.edu
 verify return:1
-depth=0 C = US, ST = MD, O = JHU, OU = ISI, CN = jhuws.edu
+depth=0 C = US, ST = SC, O = CofC, OU = CS, CN = cofcws.edu
 verify return:1
 ```